Asmaa-kh-sh22/multiomics-alzheimer-pipeline/README.md

 4. Update the `data_folder` path in Cell 1 to your local directory
 5. Run all cells in order (Kernel → Restart & Run All)
 6. Full run time: approximately [120] minutes, due to the GWAS mapping and window-sensitivity steps (Cells 15, 20c)
+7. Supplementary data files (SNP and gene lists) are generated automatically in Cell 20f and saved to the supplementary/ folder.

 ## Reproducibility notes